 5.16.6 Potential New Requirements needed to support the use case

-[PR 5.16.6-1] The 5G system shall be able to deliver data originated by a UE to a group of recipient UEs distributed over a large geographical area.
+[PR.5.16-001] The 5G system shall be able to deliver data originated by a UE to a group of recipient UEs distributed over a large geographical area.

-[PR 5.16.6-2] The 5G system shall allow the originating UE to send data to several groups at the same time.
+[PR.5.16-002] The 5G system shall allow the originating UE to send data to several groups at the same time.

-[PR 5.16.6-3] The 5G system shall enable recipient UEs to indicate their interest in receiving data from a specific originating UE.
+[PR.5.16-003] The 5G system shall enable recipient UEs to indicate their interest in receiving data from a specific originating UE.

 5.17 Utility Service Operator M2M service management platform in Smart Energy

 5.17.1 Description